canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-1.md

 This is a subject I got into last year in the [what's the book for](./whats-the-book-for-part-0) series, inspired by a video by Vi Huntsman who argued in part that roleplaying games do *not* fit Bernard Suits's definition of games.
 Now I've been mainlining the theories of game design for the last few months, I wanna come back to that question, and in general, to examine roleplaying games in light of all this other theory...

+In this first article, I'll introduce some of our main characters, whose works, and the questions they raise, will inform the rest of the series.

 1. contents
 {:toc}

 ## can you even define a game?

-Wittgenstein famously used a game as an example of a thing that is impossible to define except by family-resemblance.
+Wittgenstein famously used a game as an example of a thing that is impossible to define except by [family-resemblance](https://en.wikipedia.org/wiki/Family_resemblance).
 Not everyone agrees.

 A major point of reference for this article will be Katie Salen and Eric Zimmerman's book <cite>Rules of Play</cite>, a book which in 2004 attempted to lay out a textbook for the field of game design.
 While other books we'll address are philosophical or anthropological treatises, <cite>Rules of Play</cite> occupies a rather different space: it aims to be a teaching tool aimed to get students of game design up to speed with the breadth of ideas in the field, as well as lay out the foundations of the field.